fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 to society than the self-aware artificial intelligence taking over the world that you see in movies.

-While this is not an ethics book, it makes sense for any practitioner of the field to get familiar with the ethical implications of his or her work.
+While this is not an ethics course, it makes sense for any practitioner of the field to get familiar with the ethical implications of his or her work.
 In addition to recommending that you read Cathy O\'Neil\'s [*Weapons of math destruction,*] it\'s also worth asking you